What's On This Page?

 7. Bake

-Carefully place the dough into the hot oven, cover, and bake at 450°F for 30 minutes.
+Carefully place the sourdough loaf into the hot oven, cover, and bake at 475°F for 30 minutes.
 If you have a Dutch oven or bread oven, use it.
 It creates steam and helps develop a beautifully crisp, golden crust.
-Then, remove the lid, reduce the temperature to 425°F, and bake uncovered for 8–10 minutes more, until the crust is deeply golden and crisp.
+Then after the 30 minutes, remove the lid, reduce the temperature to 425°F, and continue baking uncovered for 8–10 minutes, until the crust is deeply golden and crisp.
 Let the bread cool fully before slicing.
-You want it closer to 90–100°F inside.
-Cutting too early releases trapped steam and can leave the crumb gummy, even if the loaf is fully baked.
+You want it closer to 90–100°F inside before cutting into it.
+Cutting prematurely releases trapped steam and can leave the crumb gummy, even if the loaf is fully baked.

 Suzy Cohen, has been a licensed pharmacist for over 30 years and believes the best approach to chronic illness is a combination of natural medicine and conventional.
 She founded her own dietary supplement company specializing in custom-formulas, some of which have patents.
 With a special focus on functional medicine, thyroid health and drug nutrient depletion, Suzy is the author of several related books including Thyroid Healthy, Drug Muggers, Diabetes Without Drugs, and a nationally syndicated column.